razorvla/Seeed-WiKi/docs/Seeeduino_Lotus.md

 [![](https://raw.githubusercontent.com/SeeedDocument/Seeed-WiKi/master/docs/images/get_one_now.png)](https://www.seeedstudio.com/Seeeduino-Lotus-ATMega328-Board-with-Grove-Interface-p-1942.html)

 !!!Warning
     Seeeduino Lotus works at Windows Operating System ONLY.
-DO NOT buy it if you want to use it under MAC or Linux.
+DO NOT buy it if you want to use it under MAC

 ## Application Ideas